dfinity/portal/docs/developer-docs/production/custom-domain/dns-setup.md

 ### Apex

-Unfortunately, Amazon Route 53 does not support to configure a `CNAME` record (or one of its alternatives, `ALIAS` or `ANAME`) for the apex of the domain, we need to make use of a workaround.
+Unfortunately, Amazon Route 53 does not support to configure a `CNAME` record (or one of its alternatives, `ALIAS` or `ANAME`) for the apex of the domain.
+We need to make use of a workaround.
-For instructions take a look at the steps outline for GoDaddy under ["Rely on an alternative DNS provider"](#rely-on-an-alternative-dns-provider-recommended).
+For instructions take a look at the steps outlined for GoDaddy under ["Rely on an alternative DNS provider"](#rely-on-an-alternative-dns-provider-recommended).

 ### Subdomain